milankinen/francis.react/README.md

 ### React Suspense compatibility

-`francis.react` is compatbile with React Suspense.
+`francis.react` is compatible with React Suspense.
 If any of the embedded observables do not resolve (emit their first value) synchronously, the whole sub-tree gets suspended.
 Handling suspension is done like in normal React apps: